-The best music distributor in 2021 as recommended by Spotify is DistroKid.
-DistroKid is at the #1 position in Spotify’s list of preferred music distributors and is a very popular choice for artists because, for a small annual fee, artists get fast unlimited song uploads while getting to keep 100% of their income.
+In 2023, DistroKid is at the #1 position in Spotify’s list of preferred music distributors (as well as mine 😉) and is a very popular choice for artists because, for a small annual fee, artists get fast unlimited song uploads while getting to keep 100% of their income.

 Spotify has a list of their preferred and recommended distributors on a section on their website called the “Provider Directory“.
 These distributors are vetted by Spotify and are constantly re-evaluated to make sure that they continue to be great options for artist and labels.

 P.S.
 If you’d like to get started with Spotify’s #1 recommended distributor, make sure to learn about the DistroKid discount before signing up to make sure you get the best price.